Rishi Sunak could become PM. Here’s what he doesn’t want you to know

 Prime minister Rishi Sunak – reportedly the richest MP in Parliament – would be a boon for the financial lobby, tax justice campaigners have warned.

-As talk turns to possible Tory leadership challenges, the chancellor is an early favourite to replace Boris Johnson.
+As talk turns to the next Conservative leader, the man who resigned as chancellor on Tuesday night is an early favourite to replace Boris Johnson.
 But experts say Sunak has not been transparent with his finances and that his hedge fund background raises questions about his commitment to fighting tax avoidance.

 His profile has risen sharply since he became chancellor in early 2020, just weeks before the first lockdown began.
 But critics say a slick public marketing campaign has disguised a man with an ultra-privileged background, who is a committed Thatcherite ideologue.

-Here’s the openDemocracy guide to the man who might just end up as the UK’s next prime minister.
+Here’s the openDemocracy guide to the man who might just end up as the UK’s next prime minister, originally published in January 2022.

 Get one whole story, direct to your inbox every weekday.